TheoEmanuelsson/Web-Scrape-Tutorial/README.md

 2) Set ut the columns we want to save the data to.

-3) Set up a for loop for out requests.
+3) Set up a for loop for our requests.

 4) We use a sleep and random integer function to not overload the server.